BlockchainAsset/Inherichain/README.md

 - Update the Owner.

 **Heir** can :
-- Start the Claim.
+- Start/Restart the Claim.
-- Access Ownership using Approver Votes or Complete Deadline.
+- Access Ownership using Approver Votes, Completed Deadline or Arbitrator Approval.

 **Approver** can :
 - Approve or Reject Heir.
+- Dispute the Claim of Heir.
 - Initiate Charity Process.

 **Charity** can :
 - Access Ownership after approver Initiation.

+**Arbitrator** can:
+- Rule on the disputed claim of heir by approver.

 **Every User** can :
 - Deposit ETH and other assets.
+- Pay for arbitration fee of Heir after Claim dispute.
+- Reclaim the Initial Status after Heir fails to pay arbitration fee on time.

 ## Enhancement to do:
 - Involve Kleros if heir & owner demise at the same time to choose what to do with the funds.